VMPI Marches on Chargebacks

 The merchant can respond to this notice by either submitting information and evidence that proves the transaction was valid, or they can bypass the chargeback process (and avoid the associated fees and other drawbacks) by refunding the customer’s money directly.

-Understanding exactly how the VMPI process goes can be confusing, since so much of it takes place during the pre-chargeback period of inter-bank communication that most merchants aren’t aware of.
-To clarify things, let’s walk through a typical VMPI process step by step.
+Understanding exactly how the VMPI process works can be confusing, since so much of it takes place during the pre-chargeback period of inter-bank communication that most merchants aren’t aware of.
+To clarify things, let’s walk through one example of a typical process step by step.

 A customer makes a purchase with an online retailer for a digital media product.
 They consume the media and are left satisfied with the purchase, but quickly forget about it.